mojaloop/reference-architecture-doc/docs/boundedContexts/accountLookupAndDiscovery/index.md

 #### Description

-Where a Participant DFSP requests an existing association between a given Party ID and a Participant (itlself) to be removed.
+Where a Participant DFSP requests an existing association between a given Party ID and a Participant (itself) to be removed.

 #### Flow Diagram